grafana/grafana/docs/sources/enterprise/saml.md

 ### Signature algorithm

+> Only available in Grafana v7.3+

 The SAML standard recommends using digital signature for some types of messages, like authentication or logout requests.
 If `signature_algorithm` option configured, Grafana will put digital signature into SAML requests.
 Supported signature types are `rsa-sha1`, `rsa-sha256`, `rsa-sha512`.
-This option should match your IdP configuration, otherwise, signature won't be validated by the IdP.
+This option should match your IdP configuration, otherwise, signature validation fails.
 Grafana uses key and certificate configured with `private_key` and `certificate` options for signing SAML requests.

 ### IdP metadata